Update (2023 September 17): I published an update to this system based on data, experience, and the advice of colleagues.

 If you manage a team, value your team members time and want to improve productivity at your workplace with a simple change, consider implementing the 50/25 Meeting Recommendation that some companies are embracing.
-You can communicate something like the following to your team:
+Consider communicating something like the following to your team:

 We deeply value your time, your productivity and your comfort at the workplace.
 As a part of our initiative to make your workday more productive, less hectic and better manageable, we recommend a 50/25 meeting format.
 It is simple concept: As much as possible, let us take all our meetings that are 1-hour long and shorten them to 50 minutes.
 For our meetings that are half-hour long, let us limit them to 25 minutes.